 1. Benefits Of Flowers In The Environment

 The environmental design of Mother Nature relies on enough flowers to help propagate the species.
-The number of plants and different flowers play an important role in creating the ideal conditions all the elements of nature need, including important pollinators, to flourish.
-Flowers attract butterflies and bees and other insects to pollinate plants and allow them all keep replacing themselves.
+The number of plants and different flowers play an important role in creating the ideal conditions all the elements of nature need.
+This includes important pollinators to flourish.
+Flowers attract butterflies, bees, and other insects to pollinate plants and allow them all to keep replacing themselves.

 The importance of flowers to the natural environment is also in their interaction with the ground.
 Flowering plants help improve the quality of soil, conserve water, and minimize erosion.
 Native flowers are a great way to improve green spaces.